Skip to main content

 Emilia-Romagna

-Emilia-Romagna is known as the 'food valley' of Italy, famous for its rich, flavorful dishes like pasta Bolognese, prosciutto di Parma, and Parmigiano-Reggiano cheese.
-The region boasts 44 PDO/PGI protected products—more than any other Italian region—including Traditional Balsamic Vinegar of Modena aged up to 25 years.
-November 2025 sees culinary tourism thriving with multi-day food tours through Parma, Modena, and Bologna.
+Emilia-Romagna is often called Italy's 'food valley,' home to pasta Bolognese, prosciutto di Parma, and Parmigiano-Reggiano.
+It holds 44 PDO/PGI protected products, more than any other Italian region, among them Traditional Balsamic Vinegar of Modena aged up to 25 years.
+Multi-day food tours through Parma, Modena, and Bologna have become a steady draw.

 Cultural Significance: